-Similarly, skunk observations increased significantly statewide, with increased or stable counts in all regions of the state.
-Spotlight counts for skunks tend to fluctuate every 3-10 years similar to archery hunter observations (Harms et al. 2021).
-Spotlight surveys for skunks (as well as mustelids, e.g., badger, mink, weasel) are challenging because spotlighting is most effective for species that are readily detectable by eye shine (e.g., deer, raccoon).
+Skunk observations remained near a 3-year high and relatively evenly distributed across the state, except in the southeast region where counts are typically lower.
+Spotlight counts for skunks tend to fluctuate every 3-10 years similar to archery hunter observations (Harms et al. 2022).
+Spotlight surveys for skunks (as well as mustelids) are challenging because spotlighting is most effective for species that are readily detectable by eye shine (e.g., deer, raccoon).
 Skunks are rarely identified by eye shine and must be close to the observer for detection (Gehrt et al. 2006).
-Regardless, spotlighting likely works well for striped skunks in Iowa because of their tendency to be viewed in open areas at night, slower movements, and their distinct black and white markings.
-Therefore, this survey provides an independent and consistent indices for skunks and is an important component of furbearer management in the state.
-The spotlight survey provides one of the only indices for mink in Iowa and indicated that populations typically fluctuated every 3-4 years, although statewide counts have been stable the past 3 years.
-Regionally, the most consistent mink observations occur in the northern one-third of the state and the east-central region.
-Mink observations are rare because surveys are not focused on riparian or wetland areas typical of mink habitat use.
-Reliable population trends for mink are possible using spotlight observations, however, annual counts may be highly variable (Waller 2010) and are typically low for our survey ($\bar{x} = 7.6$).
+Regardless, spotlighting likely works well for striped skunks in Iowa because of their tendency to be viewed in open areas at night, slower movements, and distinct black and white coloration.

+The spotlight survey provides one of the only indices for mink in Iowa and indicates that counts typically fluctuate every 3 or more years.
+Mink observations declined for 5 consecutive years and remained low in 2024.
+Regionally, the most consistent mink observations occur in northeast Iowa, with frequent observations occurring in north-central, northwest, and east-central regions.
+Mink observations are rare because surveys are not focused on riparian or wetland areas typical of mink use.
+Reliable population trends for mink are possible using spotlight observations; however, annual counts may be highly variable (Waller 2010) and are typically low for our survey ($\bar{x} = 7.2$).
+Weather indices accounted for 32% of annual variability in mink observations (Appendix F), indicating that other environmental or population factors contribute to observed counts in Iowa as well.

 Spotlight observations for bobcats are collected incidentally as spotlighting is less likely to detect forest obligates.
-However, the distribution of bobcat observations is consistent with other population indices in Iowa and suggests a population distributed primarily in the southern half and eastern one-third of the state.
+However, the distribution of bobcat observations is consistent with other population indices in Iowa and suggests a population distributed primarily in the southern half of the state.

 For this survey house cats are defined as free-ranging domestic cats located in rural areas unconfined and away from farmsteads and human developments (e.g., feral cats).
-Observations for house cats have declined 76% since 2012.
+Observations for house cats have declined 75% since 2012.
 A similar pattern was observed for archery hunter observations, although the reason for these declines is unclear and may be related to several interacting factors (e.g., disease, predation, or declining rural human populations; Warner 1985).
 Predation by house cats on native fauna poses a serious conservation concern in North America, particularly for birds and small mammals (Dauphine and Cooper 2009).
 The effect of potentially declining rural cat populations on native fauna remains unknown, although declining cat populations is likely beneficial for several wildlife taxa across the state.